 Text messaging has become a preferred method of communication with customers because research has shown that most people open text messages within three minutes of receipt.
 Furthermore, when the engagement metrics of text messages and emails are compared, the response and open rates for texts are significantly higher.

 It’s clear that text message marketing has become one of the most direct and effective methods of connecting with your customers.
 Following are some tips on how to best incorporate it into your marketing strategy so you can achieve the customer engagement and results you’re looking for.

 Text messaging is used in businesses in three areas: operations, security and promotion.

-Its role in operations can include anything from sending texts to let a customer know about an order delivery status, to texting a diner that their restaurant table is ready.
-As we approach a holiday retail season that is likely to include social distancing, text can be used to manage curbside pickup of online orders as well.
+Its role in operations can include anything from sending texts to let a customer know about an order delivery status, to texting a restaurant guest that their table is ready.

 In terms of security, text is largely used to add a layer of security to account sign-ons, such as two-factor authentication, one-time password creation and password resets.
 And of course, promotion-wise, text message marketing is widely used to inform customers and prospects about sales, events and special offers.

 Text messaging plays a vital role in an omnichannel marketing strategy.
 So many marketing emails simply go unread in crowded inboxes, whereas text offers a direct approach that is far more likely to not only get a customer’s attention, but their engagement as well.